rh-mobb/documentation/content/aro/private-cluster.md

 #### 1b.
 Firewall + Internet Egress

-This replaces the routes for the cluster to go through the Firewall for egress vs the LoadBalancer.
-It does come with extra Azure costs of course.
+This option replaces the routes for the cluster to go through Azure Firewall for egress traffic, rather than the LoadBalancer.
+This will incur extra Azure costs.

 {{% alert state="info" %}}You can skip this step if you don't need to restrict egress.{{% /alert %}}